-The History Department offers its graduate students individualized foreign language exams, which require the student to translate a passage from a historical text in her, his, or their field of study or approved language.
-The exam is timed (90 minutes), and one foreign-language dictionary is allowed.
+The History Department offers its graduate students individualized foreign language exams, which require the student to translate a passage from a historical text in their field of study or approved language.
+The exam is timed (90 minutes), and one foreign language dictionary is allowed.
 The examination will be offered once each quarter (except summer quarter, when it is not offered), normally during the fourth or fifth week of the term.
 Language exam sign-up and test dates are announced by the Graduate Coordinator by the third or fourth week of the quarter.
 Students are notified of the results in writing generally within one week after the exam has been taken.

 Students whose native language is not English may use their native language to fulfill a language requirement, with the approval of their advisor.
-In order to meet Graduate School requirements it is necessary for the student to complete a Language Requirements: Native Language Other than English form, signed by the advisor.
-The form is available on the History Department website at:
+In order to meet Division of Graduate Studies requirements it is necessary for the student to complete a Language Requirements: Native Language Other than English form, signed by the advisor.